verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-### Module init and destroy events currently emitted by built-in modules
+### Module Init and Destroy Events Currently Emitted by Built-in Modules

 These events are currently emitted by built-in modules.
 The examples start with `checkbox-radio`, but the same pattern applies across the built-in module ids listed in this section.

-#### The `formie:module:checkbox-radio:init` event
+#### The `formie:module:checkbox-radio:init` Event

-The event that is triggered after the checkbox-radio module has initialized and is ready to manage the field.
+The event that is triggered after the checkbox-radio module has initialised and is ready to manage the field.

 ```js
 document.addEventListener('formie:module:checkbox-radio:init', (event) => {